openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 The `udp linksecurity` command can be used to enable or disable data-link layer security for messages.

-## Send a Message Between Two Nodes
+## Send a message between two nodes

 1. On Node 1, open the UDP socket.